GlobalPathogenAnalysisService/gpas-testing/README.md

 pip install -e .
 ```

-I've specified the `-e` or `--editable` flag so that if you make changes to the `gpas-covid-synthetic-reads` they will flow through automatically into the installed version so you don't need to reinstall each time.
+I've specified the `-e` or `--editable` flag so that if you make changes to the `gpas-testing` they will flow through automatically into the installed version so you don't need to reinstall each time.
 This isn't required if you are using a static version.

 Once complete, let's check the modest number of unit tests work